elarnimaroua/RL_Project_Alphazero/README.md

 AlphaZero implementation based on the paper "Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm".

+Done by : Chaimaa Akharaze and Maroua El-Arni

 The algorithm learns to play the Connect4 game.
 It uses Monte Carlo Tree Search and a Deep Residual Network to evaluate the board state and play the most optimal move.